ff0000-ad-tech/unix-path-literal/README.md

-## Unix Path
+## Unix Path Literal

 Different systems can use unix control characters in file/directory names.
-You may need to escape them in some circumstances.
+If trying to render the literal escapes, you may need extra escaping.

-Disclaimer: *If you're using your spawning module correctly, __you should not need to do this__.* But if you need to return a Terminal-safe executable string, then this might be handy.
+Disclaimer: *If you're using your spawning module correctly, __you do not need this__.* But if you need to return a Terminal-safe executable string to a view, then this might be handy.

 #### The replacements:
 The list is not exhaustive -- just the characters that our users constantly use: